AI Safety, Ethics and Society Course

 • Participants commit to make themselves available for at least 5 hours per week for course readings and discussions

-• You will need a reliable internet connection and webcam to join video calls
+• The course is fully online and open to participants around the world.
+You will need a reliable internet connection and webcam to join video calls

 • The course is free of charge